TOBB-ETU-CS-Community/Social-Master/README.md

 <hr>

-# InstaBot
+# Social Master

-Welcome to the Instagram Bot, a tool designed to automate various social media management tasks on Instagram.
-This bot is developed to assist social media managers, influencers, and businesses in efficiently handling their Instagram accounts.
+Welcome to the Social Master, a tool designed to automate various social media management tasks on Instagram and Medium.
+This bot is developed to assist social media managers, influencers, and businesses in efficiently handling their social media accounts.

 [WebApp Link](https://insta-bot.streamlit.app/)